 Fundamental and application of risk management to process safety will be covered.
 Topics include: toxicology, industrial hygiene, source models, toxic release and dispersion models, fires and explosions, hazard identification, risk assessment and accident investigation techniques.

 - Semester 2 - 2015

-1. To develop an understanding of the fundamental principles underlying safety and risk management.
+1. Demonstrate an understanding of the fundamental principles underlying safety and risk management.

-2. To understand issues related to the practical application of safety and risk management.
+2. Understand issues related to the practical application of safety and risk management.

-3. To establish expertise relevant to the practice of safety and risk management.
+3. Establish expertise relevant to the practice of safety and risk management.

-4. To develop management skills related to planning, developing and report writing activities.
+4. Demonstrate management skills related to planning, developing and report writing activities.

-5. To develop some understanding of the professional obligations related to the discipline of safety and risk management.
+5. Demonstrate an understanding of the professional obligations related to the discipline of safety and risk management.

 - Introduction: safety and loss prevention, definition of hazard, risk and risk assessment, scope and outline of risk management, frequency and severity, intrinsic and extrinsic safety, risk balance, Pareto principle,epidemiological approach, hazard warning.